-This is a lighter alternative to the rich fruit cake that is often eaten at Christmas.
+This Light Fruit cake recipe is a lovely alternative to the Rich Fruit Christmas cake that is often eaten during the Festive Season.
 The mixed dried fruit is soaked overnight with the zest and juice of oranges and lemons.
-This plumps up the fruits giving the cake a succulent zingy taste.
+Which plumps up the fruits giving the cake a succulent zingy taste.

 Will keep for a week if kept in an airtight container.